 - Know the hazards of all chemicals you work with, even if you only use small quantities.
-Don't forget any chemicals that are only used in small amounts in your plant quality control laboratories. - Respect all hazardous materials, even if you handle them in small quantities. - Make sure that you are fully trained on all plant sampling operations, and on how to use any special equipment required to safely take and transport samples. - Understand what kind of protective clothing and personal protective equipment is required to protect yourself from the hazardous materials you work with, and always use all of the required protective clothing and equipment, including when working in the laboratory. - Know where to find, and how to use, emergency equipment such as safety showers and eye wash stations when you are handling chemicals. - Always use the required containers for taking samples, and proper sample carriers for transporting samples. - When you take a sample to a laboratory, make sure that you follow procedures to ensure that it is received by qualified laboratory personnel, and that they know what is in the sample container, including proper labeling.
+Don't forget any chemicals that are only used in small amounts in your plant's quality-control laboratories. - Respect all hazardous materials, even if you handle them in small quantities. - Make sure that you are fully trained on all plant sampling operations, and on how to use any special equipment required to safely take and transport samples. - Understand what kind of protective clothing and personal protective equipment are required to protect yourself from the hazardous materials you work with,

+- and always use all of the required protective clothing and equipment, including when working in the laboratory. - Know where to find, and how to use, emergency equipment, such as safety showers and eyewash stations, when you are handling chemicals. - Always use the required containers for taking samples and proper sample carriers for transporting samples. - When you take a sample to a laboratory, make sure that the sample is properly labelled, that you follow procedures to ensure that it is received by qualified laboratory personnel, and that they know what is in the sample container.

-Even a small amount of a hazardous chemical is dangerous!
+Even a small amount of a hazardous chemical is dangerous

 AIChE © 2009.
 All rights reserved.
 Reproduction for non-commercial, educational purposes is encouraged.
 However, reproduction for the purpose of resale by anyone other than CCPS is strictly prohibited.
-Contact us at ccps_beacon@aiche.org or 646-495-1371.
+Contact us at ccps_beacon@aiche.org or 646-495-1372.

-The Beacon is usually available in Afrikaans, Arabic, Chinese, Danish, Dutch, English, French, German, Greek, Gujarati, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Korean, Malay, Marathi, Norwegian, Persian, Polish, Portuguese, Russian, Spanish, Swedish, Thai, Turkish, and Vietnamese.
+The Beacon is usually available in Afrikaans, Arabic, Chinese, Danish, Dutch, English, French, German, Gujarati, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Korean, Malay, Marathi, Persian, Polish, Portuguese, Russian, Spanish, Swedish, Tamil, Thai, Turkish and Vietnamese.